Ablakes/kanji_report_generator/README.md

 # Kanji Report Generator Microservice

-This microservice for the Kanji Crow CLI flashcard program generates a formatted PDF report of a user's known kanji list.
+This is a microservice for the Kanji Crow CLI flashcard program that generates a formatted PDF report of a user's known kanji list.

 ## Communication Contract